ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 By using an allow-list, we ensure the user (attacker) cannot use anything unexpected.

-==== Non-Trusted Values ====
+==== Non-Noble Values ====

-**How does this work in cases where you can't use trusted values?**
+**How does this work in cases where you can't use "noble" values?**

 For example [[https://news-web.php.net/php.internals/87667|Dennis Birkholz]] noted that some Systems/Frameworks currently define some variables (e.g. table name prefixes) without the use of a literal (e.g. ini/json/yaml).
 And Larry Garfield noted that in Drupal's ORM "the table name itself is user-defined" (not in the PHP script).

-While most systems can use trusted values entirely, these special non-trusted values should still be handled separately (and carefully).
-This approach allows the library to ensure the majority of the input (SQL) is trusted, and then it can consistently check/escape those special values (e.g. does it match a valid table/field name, which can be included safely).
+While most systems can use "noble" values entirely, these special non-"noble" values should still be handled separately (and carefully).
+This approach allows the library to ensure the majority of the input (SQL) is not at risk from Injection Vulnerabilities, and then it can consistently check/escape those special values (e.g. does it match a valid table/field name, which can be included safely).

 [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/example.php?ts=4#L194|How this can be done with aliases]], or the [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/example.php?ts=4#L229|example Query Builder]].

 ==== Usage by Libraries ====

-**Could libraries use is_trusted() internally?**
+**Could libraries use //is_noble()// internally?**

 Yes, they could.

-It would be fantastic if they did use additional //is_trusted()// checks after receiving the values from developers (it ensures the library hasn't introduced a vulnerability either); but this isn't a priority, simply because libraries are rarely the source of Injection Vulnerabilities.
+It would be fantastic if they did use additional //is_noble()// checks after receiving the values from developers (it ensures the library hasn't introduced a vulnerability either); but this isn't a priority, simply because libraries are rarely the source of Injection Vulnerabilities.

-That said, consider the Drupalgeddon vulnerability; where //$db->expandArguments()// allowed unsafe/non-trusted values to be used as placeholders with //IN (:arg_0, :arg_1)//.
-By using something like the [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/example.php?ts=4#L229|example Query Builder]], //is_trusted()// could have been used to check the raw SQL, and then the non-trusted field/parameter names would be checked and applied separately.

-Zend also had a couple of issues with ORDER BY, where it didn't check the inputs either ([[https://framework.zend.com/security/advisory/ZF2014-04|1]]/[[https://framework.zend.com/security/advisory/ZF2016-03|2]]).

 ==== Integer Values ====

 **Can you support Integer values?**

-Yes, support for integers is now included.
+[To be confirmed]

-It was noted by Matthew Brown (and others) that a lot of existing code and tutorials uses integers directly, and they do not cause a security issue.
+It was noted by Matthew Brown (and others) that a lot of existing code and tutorials uses integers directly, and they cannot cause an Injection Vulnerability.

 We tried to flag integers defined in the source code, in the same way we are doing with strings.
-Unfortunately [[https://news-web.php.net/php.internals/114964|it would require a big change to add a trusted flag on integers]].
+Unfortunately [[https://news-web.php.net/php.internals/114964|it would require a big change to add a "noble" flag on integers]].
 Changing how integers work internally would have made a big performance impact, and potentially affected every part of PHP (including extensions).

 That said, while it's not as philosophically pure, we can still trust all integers in regards to Injection Vulnerabilities, no matter where they came from.